 Paper 3: New Testament Studies

-Context and interpretation of John’s Gospel.
+Context and interpretation of Luke and John’s Gospel and Matthews birth narrative.
 Texts and interpretation of the person of Jesus, purpose and authorship of the Gospel and historical challenges to faith posed by history and science.

 Three 2 hour exams at the end of Year 13.

 Progression into Higher Education/Vocational Destinations